Dawson120/Adventure-Game/README.md

 ![adventurer'swoes](Assets/Adventurer'sWoes.png)

-My love for old style adventure games has lead to this development.
+My love for old-style adventure games has led to this development.
 Thanks for playing!

 ## Description

-Adventurer's Woes is a short choose your own adventure game made using Html, Css, and JavaScript about the decisions and paths that some may take as an adventurer.
+Adventurer's Woes is a short choose-your-own-adventure game made using Html, CSS, and JavaScript about the decisions and paths that some may take as an adventurer.

 ## Getting Started

 ### Requirements

-* Requires latest version of OS
+* Requires the latest version of OS
 * ex.
 Windows 10

 ### 💥 [GAME](https://adventurers-woes.netlify.app/) 💥